 CORVALLIS, Ore. – Don't get rid of the manure that chickens, horses or llamas leave behind.

-"Manure is a low-cost fertilizer and a wonderful way to utilize nutrients instead of creating a pile that is not getting used and could be harmful to water quality," she said.
+"Manure is a low-cost fertilizer and a wonderful way to utilize nutrients instead of creating a large pile that is not getting used and could be harmful to water quality," she said.

 Fery recommended hot composting manure before applying it to your garden to kill parasites and reduce seeds from weeds.
 Composted manure is also easier to shovel and spread.
 Hot composting balances food, water and air in a compost pile to favor the growth of microorganisms that thrive in high temperatures.
+If you’re using uncomposted manure, dig it into the soil at least 90 days before harvest for food safety.

 A simple way to start is by building two bins out of pallets or boards.
 The first bin is for making the compost and the second is for the final stage of decomposition, also known as curing.
 Curing stabilizes the compost and can take several months.
 Make the bins big enough to hold a pile that could get 4-6 feet high and 3-5 feet wide.